New for 3/17/2020: Suggest criterion for oVEMP abnormality should be 25 rather than 20.

 No test is perfect, and oVEMPs can have both false positives and false negatives.
 The false positives are more obvious as usually people with very abnormal oVEMPs get temporal bone CTs.
 Presumably the false negatives are usually missed.

-A false positive oVEMP for SCD is defined by a patient with a positive oVEMP (i.e. amplitude > 20) , but a negative CT scan of the temporal bone.
+A false positive oVEMP for SCD is defined by a patient with a positive oVEMP (i.e. amplitude > 20, or 17 according to some) , but a negative CT scan of the temporal bone.
 For example, the CT scan of the patient above has oVEMPs of about 40 on each side.
 They clearly do not have SCD. .
 This particular patient was in their mid-40's.

-Even if the size of the oVEMP is huge, it does not necessarily mean that they have SCD.
+Even if the amplitude of the oVEMP is larger than normal, it does not necessarily mean that they have SCD.
 Another example follows:

 |oVEMP suggesting SCD (amplitudes of 21 and 23, low threshold on L).|